The City's 27 snowplows are big, difficult to drive and work continuously during snowfalls to clear nearly 1,800 kilometres of road lanes.

 - Walks that require a blower or hand shovelling to clear.

 Winter Parking Bylaw

 No parking is allowed on city streets from 1 a.m. to 7 a.m. between December 1 and March 31.
-This overnight winter parking restrictions allows snow plows to clear roads effectively.
+This overnight winter parking restriction allows snowplows to clear roads effectively.

 - Be patient and keep a safe distance from plows.
-When travelling behind a plow, leave at least 3 car lengths of distance between you and the plow.
+When travelling behind a plow, leave at least three car lengths of distance between you and the plow.

 - Do not drive beside a plow and NEVER pass a plow.

 - If a plow is approaching from the opposite direction, shift to the right of your lane to give some extra leeway.
 Plows need to clear the centre of the road too.